thednp/position-observer/README.md

 // stop observing the changes for #myElement at any point observer.unobserve(target);

-// when no targets require any observation
+// when no targets require observation
-// you can disconect the observer observer.disconect();
+// you should disconect the observer observer.disconect();
 ```